User Log In

 CPP Acquires Xicom

-In 1998, Xicom, Inc. was acquired by CPP, Inc. in Mountain View, California, the publisher who now distributes the TKI throughout the world, along with its other well-known instruments, including the Myers-Briggs Type Indicator, the Strong Interest Inventory, and the FIRO-B.
+In 1998, Xicom, Inc. was acquired by CPP, Inc. in Mountain View, California, the publisher who now distributes the TKI throughout the world, along with its other well-known instruments, including the Myers-Briggs Type Indicator, the Strong Interest Inventory, and the FIRO-B. Not surprisingly, this ownership change turned out to be a pivotal step in the unfolding history of the Thomas-Kilmann Instrument.

-Soon after the acquisition, the TKI booklet was printed in full color and translated into Spanish, French, and Portuguese.
-But we continued to get complaints about the limited sample that was still being used to categorize whether a person scores high, medium, or low on each conflict mode.
+Nevertheless, we continued to get complaints about the limited sample that was still being used to categorize whether a person scores high, medium, or low on each conflict mode.
 With the new developments of the World Wide Web, CPP put the TKI online in 2002, which provided computer-generated scores and instantly graphed the results on screen.
 Conveniently, this online service, SkillsOne, enabled CPP to gather extensive data from a diversified sample of respondents—which set the stage for finally updating the TKI norms from the 1970s to the 2000s.

-Using SkillsOne to Update the Normative Sample
+Using SkillsOne to Update the U.S. Norm Sample

 Although Ken, I, and the people at CPP were fully prepared to offer different respondents a different normative profile (based on gender, race/ethnicity, age, level, and region) in order to categorize their scores as high, medium, or low, that didn’t turn out to be necessary.
 CPP’s extensive research study resulted in two big surprises: (1) there were no significant differences, practically speaking, in the conflict norms across all demographic distinctions and (2) there were negligible changes in the norms from the 1970s to the 2000s.